eduardojigub/pokedex-vanilla/README.md

 - Use CSS to add some style and to position elements in the screen.
 - Javascript DOM to interaction with the web page.
 - Using icons and images.
+- Request data from PokeApi https://pokeapi.co/

 ## What was developed

-- A page using HTML/CSS/JS
+- A page using HTML/CSS/JS and PokeAPI

 ## Instructions for viewing the project: